robhagemans/pcbasic/README.md

         sudo pkg install python27 py27-xdg py27-game py27-numpy py27-serial py27-pexpect xsel

-Note that PyParallel is not available from the Fedora and FreeBSD repos; you'll need to install from source or do without access to physical parallel ports.
-It is _not_ needed for printing to `LPT1`.
+Note that PyParallel is not available from the Fedora and FreeBSD repos.
+PyParallel does not support BSD; on Fedora, you'll need to install from source if you need access to physical parallel ports.
+However, since most modern machines do not actually have parallel ports, you probably don't need it.
+PyParallel is _not_ needed for printing to a CUPS or Windows printer.

 The official Pygame release 1.9.1 has a bug in its handling of copy & paste on X11-based systems.
 If you run into this, install one of the [`xsel`](http://www.vergenet.net/~conrad/software/xsel/) or [`xclip`](https://sourceforge.net/projects/xclip/)  utilities and PC-BASIC will work around the issue.